Maryland Geological Survey Educational Resources

 Caves and Karst Terrain

 DNR Wildlife Trunks

-Wildlife Education Trunks are available for checkout at the Maryland Geological Survey (MGS) in Baltimore City.
+Wildlife Education Trunks will be available for checkout at the Maryland Geological Survey (MGS) in Baltimore City resuming October 3, 2022.
 The trunks available at MGS include:

 - White-tailed deer